k-omura/truetype_Arduino/README.md

 # Originality
 - Fixed problem that some font files could not be read.
 - Handling Bezier curves.
+  - It supports up to 3rd order Bezier curves, but 4th order and above are drawn as straight lines.
 - Outline color and the fill color can be set individually.
 - Supports writing to arrays.
 Fonts are drawn in some form of framebuffer(uint8_t array).
 - Kerning by reading the 'kern' table.

 # Future work (Issues)
 - Diversification of supported framebuffer formats.
+- Only support for 'cmap' format 4 and  'kern' format0 is supported.
 - Correction that some files can not be read.
 - Unable to read ttf file if file name is long(STM32F103).
-- Faster glyph reading and bitmap generation.
+- Faster glyph reading and write framebuffer.
 - Decrease usage of SRAM.
 - Handling of Bezier curve(When exceeding 3 dimensions.
 Currently, provisional processing).
 - Make underline available.